Great Camas is a stunning and iconic Northwest wildflower with a sweet, edible bulb and blue-purple flowers.

 The sweet bulbs of the Great Camas are considered by many to be a Northwest native food delicacy.
 The taste is often compared to a baked pear, fig, or sweet potato, and can even used to sweeten other foods.
 The longer they’re cooked, the sweeter they get.

-Great Camas is also a major source of carbohydrates and very high in protein.
-It contains 5.4 ounces of protein per pound of root, even more hearty than a filet of Salmon with 3.7 ounces per pound.
-Bulbs can be eaten immediately after siow cooking, or dried for future use.
+Camas is a major source of carbohydrates and fiber, with a small amount of protein.
+Bulbs can be eaten immediately after cooking, or dried for future use.

 CAUTION: If harvesting from the wild, only harvest with expert advice.
 Especially when not in flower, Great Camas can be confused with another species called Death Camas.